rxian/phase-video/README.md

 # Phase-Based Video Motion Processing

-This is an (so far) incomplete (and un-optimized) Python re-implementation of the 2013 SIGGRAPH [paper][1] by Wadhwa, Rubinstein, Durand, and Freeman.
+This is an incomplete Python re-implementation of the 2013 SIGGRAPH [paper][1] by Wadhwa, Rubinstein, Durand, and Freeman.
 Code provided by original authors can be found [here](http://people.csail.mit.edu/nwadhwa/phase-video/).

 Results are posted [here](https://rxian2.web.illinois.edu/cs445/project/), the code is under the [`source`](./source) folder, and a summary of the paper and details of implementation can be found under the [`docs`](./docs) folder.

 ## Omitted Features

 - Radial filter for quarter-octave pyramid.
 - Smoothing of the temporally filtered phases.
 - Attenuating motion in temporal stop-band.